neo-one-suite/neo-one/packages/neo-one-website/docs/2-advanced-guides/0-native-assets.md

 }
 ```

-For example, if you wanted to have a method that required a single argument `value` of type `string`, you could define your method like so:
+For example, if you wanted to have a method that required a single argument, `value`, of type `string`, you could define your method like so:

 ```typescript
 export class Contract extends SmartContract {